darth-llamah/PowerCtrl/README.md

 Photoresistor is coupled with Odroid-U2 blue (heartbeat) led to check if OS is running, if no blink is detected converters are powered down when timeout is reached.

-Sensitivity is set using R3 potentiometer.
-Timeout is set using R4 potentiometer from ~0.5 to ~60 seconds.
+By default timeout is set to 10 seconds which should be enough for hartbeat to start blinking.

 ATtiny uses internal 1 MHz oscillator.

 elapsedMillis library is required: https://github.com/pfeerick/elapsedMillis